-we examine in turn the capabilities of AI-led interviews to elicit deeply personal subjective states, to elicit political preferences, and to describe the key factors influencing decision-making for important economic choices.
+Having established the reliability of our approach, we demonstrate its versatility by studying three considerably different applications in the remainder of the paper, using the same tool.
+Specifically, we examine in turn the capabilities of AI-led interviews to elicit deeply personal subjective states, to elicit political preferences, and to describe the key factors influencing decision-making for important economic choices.
 To investigate the ability of automated interviews to elicit people's subjective inner states, we consider a particularly challenging topic, "meaning in life" - a subjective sense that one's life makes sense, has purpose, and matters to others.
 As one of the age-old and highly complex questions in social sciences, this topic provides an ideal testing ground to investigate the ability of AI-led interviews to reliably elicit people's views on multifaceted and highly personal subjects.
-We recruit a representative sample of the U.S. population with 466 respondents, conduct AI-led interviews, and then identify in a data-driven way (i) the main activities that people view as a major source of meaning in life, and (ii) the main subjective states they associate with meaning in life, with a particular interest in heterogeneity across socio-demographic groups.
+We recruit a representative sample of the U.S. population with 466 respondents,3 conduct AI-led interviews, and then identify in a data-driven way (i) the main activities that people view as a major source of meaning in life, and (ii) the main subjective states they associate with meaning in life, with a particular interest in heterogeneity across socio-demographic groups.